Simon Ralph

 As a criminal practitioner, Simon has acted for the defence as junior alone across the spectrum of offences, successfully representing individuals on charges as diverse as drugs importation, multi-handed fraud, and rape.
 As a led junior he has defended the most serious allegations, including murder.
 For the first seven years of his practice Simon acted only for the defence, and was regularly sought after in cases requiring skilled and sensitive cross-examination, such as RASSO trials and trials involving vulnerable witnesses.
 He is particularly adept at cross-examining experts, whether in relation to forensic science, cell-site data, or accountancy.
 In one case the Court of Appeal praised Simon’s ’obviously effective’ cross-examination of an expert, describing him as ‘a credit to himself and his profession’.

-He is a CPS Grade 3 prosecutor and routinely prosecutes cases at or above that level, with a particular emphasis on fraud and complex money laundering trials.
+He is a CPS Grade 4 prosecutor and routinely prosecutes at that level, with a particular emphasis on fraud and complex money laundering trials.
 As a prosecutor in the Court Martial he focussed on fraud, serious violence and RASSO work.
 His cases included major firearms offences attracting mandatory five year sentences, routine prosecution of s.18 GBHs, offences committed on operations, and offences under RIPA.
 He understands the needs of the three services, as well as the particular requirements of service personnel.
 He has undertaken RASSO and vulnerable witness training.

 Simon takes a keen interest in ‘quasi-criminal’ cases, and in the past has appeared in committal for contempt proceedings in the High Court, represented a business and its owner in a large scale prosecution for breach of planning law (where he successfully argued abuse of process over two days), and represented an acquitted defendant in a civil claim against the police for malicious prosecution.